slsa-framework/slsa/docs/spec/v1.0/levels.md

 <dt>Intended for<dd>

-Software that does not need SLSA, such as:

--   Binaries built and executed on the same machine, including continuous integration tests.
+Development or test builds of software that are built and run on the same machine, such as unit tests.
--   Software that is never distributed to customers or used in environments with sensitive access.

 <dt>Requirements<dd>